 I’ve been accused of being a shell designer—you start with a machine and enclose it.
 But in many cases, the shell is essential.
 A locomotive without a shell would be nonfunctional.

 Nonfunctional Requirements Abstract

-Nonfunctional requirements (NFRs, or system qualities) describe system attributes such as security, reliability, maintainability, scalability, and usability (often referred to as the “ilities”).
-They can also be constraints or restrictions on the design of the system (in which they may be called design constraints).
-These requirements are just as critical as the functional features and user stories, as they assure the usability and efficacy of the entire system; failing to meet any one can result in systems that do not meet internal business, user or market needs or requirements that are imposed by regulatory or standards agencies.
+Nonfunctional Requirements (NFRs, or system qualities) describe system attributes such as security, reliability, maintainability, scalability, and usability (often referred to as the “ilities”).
+They can also be constraints or restrictions on the design of the system (in which they may be referred to as design constraints).
+These requirements are just as critical as the functional Epics, Capabilities, Features, and User Stories, as they ensure the usability and efficacy of the entire system; failing to meet any one can result in systems that do not meet internal business, user, or market needs or that do not meet mandatory requirements imposed by regulatory or standards agencies.

 NFRs as Backlog Constraints

 In SAFe, NFRs are modeled as “backlog constraints,” as is illustrated in Figure 2.